 “I had really bad grades in school.
 I fell asleep in the classroom all the time.
 But I was very into music and sports.”

-In a review of Legend of the Fist for Slant Magazine in 2013, Rob Humanick typed:
+In a critique of Legend of the Fist for Slant Magazine in 2013, Rob Humanick typed:

 “The caffeinated, impatient camerawork only manages to further highlight how unfocused the film’s non-action sequences are.
 The exquisite art direction would scintillate more if the camera would only hold still.”

-In a review of The Guillotines for Slant Magazine in 2013, said critic typed:
+In a critique of The Guillotines for Slant Magazine in 2013, said critic typed:

 “Lau’s frequently restless crane shots mostly backfire, killing any sense of pacing through their imbued impatience, while the many battle sequences want not only for more expansive coverage, but an editing scheme that suggests characters actually occupying the same physical space.”